After wave of cancellations, Delta sees recovery in 2022

 CEO Ed Bastian said 8,000 employees have contracted COVID-19 over the last four weeks.
 Sick workers and winter storms have led to more than 2,200 cancelled flights since Dec.
 24.

-Cancellations have dropped sharply in the past few days, but the spate of spiked flights cost the airline $75 million and the latest outbreak, caused by the omicron variant of the virus, is expected to push the industry’s recovery back by two months.
+Cancellations have dropped sharply in the past few days — Bastian said Delta had only two coronavirus-related cancellations on Wednesday — but the spate of spiked flights cost the airline $75 million and the latest outbreak, caused by the omicron variant of the virus, is expected to push the industry’s recovery back by two months.

 “I don’t think we’re going to see a pickup in bookings or travel during January and probably the first part of February,” Bastian said in an interview.
 “It’s always the weakest part of the year, and it’s going to be that much weaker because of omicron.
 We need confidence in travel returning once the virus recedes.”

-Delta expects omicron infections to peak over the next few days and then decline rapidly as it has in South Africa and — more slowly — in the United Kingdom.
+Delta assumes that omicron infections will peak over the next few days and then decline rapidly as they have in South Africa and — more slowly — in the United Kingdom.

-Omicron has halted a long, slow rise in travel and thrown it into reverse.
-So far in January, the number of people flying in the U.S. is down 20% from same month in 2019 — worse than the 16% declines in November and December.
+Omicron halted a long, slow rise in travel and threw it into reverse.
+So far in January, the number of people flying in the U.S. is down 20% from the same month in 2019 — worse than the 16% declines in November and December.

-Earlier this week, United Airlines CEO Scott Kirby sent a letter to employees saying that 3,000 employees had tested positive for COVID-19.
-On a single day at Newark, nearly a third of United’s staff called out sick and the airline has cut back on scheduled flights systemwide.
+Earlier this week, United Airlines CEO Scott Kirby said 3,000 employees have tested positive for COVID-19.
+On a single day nearly one-third of United’s staff in Newark, New Jersey, called in sick, and the airline has reduced scheduled flights systemwide.

 Delta expects to lose money in January and February and for the first quarter as a whole.
 Revenue this quarter will likely be 72% to 74% of pre-pandemic levels, Delta said, about the same as the fourth quarter.
 Costs other than fuel will jump about 15% from 2019, and jet fuel is getting pricier too.